jaeyk/comp_thinking_social_science/docs/06_semi_structured_data.md

 ##### Problem

--   What if the size of the Twitter data you downloaded is too big (e.g., \>10 G.B.) to do complex wrangling in R?
+-   What if the size of the Twitter data you downloaded is too big (e.g., \>10 GB) to do complex wrangling in R?

 ##### Solution